Both provide flexibility and a return on your savings, but there are key differences that will appeal to different needs.

 Online Savings Account

-Interest rates
+Interest rates |

-You lock in the interest rate for the full-term.
-That means that even if CD interest rates decline, you wouldn't earn less of a return.
+You lock in the interest rate for the full term.
+That means that even if CD interest rates decline, you wouldn't earn less of a return. |

-Interest rates are variable; Your account's interest rate could go up or down.
+Interest rates are variable.
+Your account’s interest rate could go up or down. |

-Withdrawals
+Withdrawals |

-You can typically withdraw money as soon as 7 days after funding although rules may vary at different banks.
+You can typically withdraw money as soon as 7 days after funding though rules may vary at different banks.
+And you usually have to take out your entire balance – there are no partial withdrawals. |

 You can take out as little or as much as you want from a savings account.
-Withdrawals are limited to six per month, depending on the type of withdrawal you make.
+Withdrawals may be limited to 6 per month, depending on your bank and the type of withdrawal you make. |

-The minimum deposit for no-penalty CDs varies from bank to bank.
+The minimum deposit for no-penalty CDs varies from bank to bank. |

-Typically a low or no minimum deposit is required to open an account.
+Typically a low or no minimum deposit is required to open an account. |